HBHichem/Benchmark-9-IMIC/2025_edition/The_Flexibac_Problem.md

 ## Metrics

-To objectively evaluate and compare different solutions, a comprehensive set of performance indicators has been established.
+To objectively evaluate and compare different solutions, a set of performance indicators has been established.
 These metrics are designed to measure both the primary objectives of maximizing robotic handling efficiency and the secondary considerations of operational feasibility and system sustainability.
 The following quantitative and qualitative indicators will be used to assess the performance of proposed solutions:

 |           **Name**          |                         **Definition**                           |   **Unit**  |
 | :-------------------------: | :--------------------------------------------------------------: | :---------: |